Formulas for Common Uses

 @DATEDIF(@DATEVALUE(%%tfa_XXX%%),@TODAY(),"Y")

-Output will be the year difference between the date entered and today's date.
-Replace tfa_XXX with the alias for the date field in your form.
+The output will be the year difference between the date entered and today's date.

 Set today's date and time on a Salesforce Date field